דלג לתוכן הראשי

 Concerns and Challenges:

-- Dosage: It is still unclear what the optimal dosage of NAD+ is for the best effect.
+• Dosage: It is still unclear what the optimal dosage of NAD+ precursors is for maximum effect.

-Further research is needed to determine the safest and most effective dosage for humans. - Safety: More research is needed to ensure the long-term safety of using NAD+.
+Further studies are needed to determine the safest and most effective dosage for humans.

-Taking NAD+ may affect the efficacy and safety of certain drugs.
+Taking them could affect the efficacy and safety of certain drugs.

 Summary: